villeguits/Python_Exercises/README.md

 # Python_Exercises
- Different python exercises as a studen and as a teacher
+ Different python exercises as a student and as a teacher